Rules

 "Tract" shall mean a contiguous parcel of land under the ownership of a single entity, such as a corporation, partnership or trust, or an individual or individuals holding as joint owners or tenants in common.

-"Transport" shall mean the transport of water out of the District.
+"Transport" shall mean the exporting, transferring, or moving of groundwater out of the District’s boundaries.

-"Underground Water" shall mean water, percolating below the earth's surface, but shall not include water in a defined subterranean stream or in the underflow of a river.
+"Underground Water" shall mean water, percolating below the earth's surface, but shall not include water in the underflow of a river.

 "Undesirable Water" shall mean water that can cause pollution or water that is injurious to human or animal life, vegetation, land or fresh water.

-• (E) willfully or negligently causing, suffering, or allowing groundwater to escape into any river, creek, natural watercourse, depression, lake, reservoir, drain, sewer, street, highway, road, or road ditch, or onto any land other than that of the owner of the well unless such discharge is authorized by permit, rule, or order issued by the commission under Chapter 26;
+- (E) willfully or negligently causing, suffering, or allowing groundwater to escape into any river, creek, natural watercourse, depression, lake, reservoir, drain, sewer, street, highway, road, or road ditch, or onto any land other than that of the owner of the well unless such discharge is authorized by permit, rule, or order issued by the Texas Commission on Environmental Quality under Chapter 26;

-• (G) for water produced from an artesian well, waste has the meaning assigned by Section 11.205;
+- (G) for water produced from an artesian well, waste has the meaning assigned by Section 11.205 of the Texas Water Code;

-• (H) the supply of groundwater to any surface reservoir with a capacity greater than 50,000 gallons except as provided in District Rules;
+- (H) the production or supply of groundwater to any surface reservoir with a capacity greater than 50,000 gallons except as provided in these District Rules;

 "Water" shall mean groundwater.

-"Well" or "Water Well" shall mean and include any artificial excavation into which groundwater from the district aquifers may flow and be produced.
+"Well" or "Water Well" shall mean and include any artificial excavation in the ground from which groundwater is or could be withdrawn.

 "Well Location" shall mean the location of a proposed well on an application duly filed until such application is granted or denied, or the location of a well on a valid permit.